famousj/gentle-gall-intro/on-poke.md

 Like `on-init`, the return value for this arm will be a list of cards and this agent, possibly with changes.

-On line 39:
+Line 39:
 ```
   ?+    mark  (on-poke:def mark vase)
 ```

-Now we're going to switch against the mark.
+We are going to switch against the mark.
+There are two ways to do a switch in Hoon, `?-` and `?+`.  'wuthep' (`?-`) requires an exhaustive search.
+For 'wutlus' (`?+`), doesn't have to be exhaustive; you provide a default, in case you find something you weren't expecting.

 Since a mark is just a `@tas`, it could be practically anything.
-So we use the 'wutlus' rune (`?+`), which means "switch against a union, with a default".
-In the very real likelihood we get a mark we aren't expecting, we call the `agent-default` version of `on-poke`.
+Therefore we use `?+` , and use the `default-agent` version of `on-poke` in the very real likelihood we get a mark we aren't expecting.

 The next two lines, 40-41:
 ```